ultrazohm/ultrazohm_sw/docs/source/mpsoc/vivado_framework/default_vivado_project.rst

 .. figure:: vivado_default_project.png

-  Default Vivado project.
+  Default Vivado project of the UltraZohm.
+Add custom IP-Cores to **uz_user** sub-block.

 The sub-blocks (*Create hierarchy* in Vivado) provide the following functionality:

 uz_system
   - *smartconnect_0* to connect AXI signals to the PS
   - *uz_enable* handles enabling the output signals as well as the data mover
-  - *uz_clocks* generates 100 MHz, 50 MHz, 10 MHz clocks and reset signals
+  - *uz_clocks* generates 100 MHz, 50 MHz, 10 MHz clocks for IP-Cores and matching reset signals
   - *timer_update_64bit* is the counter used for :ref:`systemTimeR5`
   - :ref:`uz_dataMover` transfers data from PL to PS
   - *Interrupt* controls the interrupts of the R5 in the PL (:ref:`r5_interrupts`)